 Water that is collecting around your home’s foundation is not permissible.
 If you allow water to be there, it is often difficult to keep things from getting a little moist inside, and even sealants can be taken over time if there is enough moisture collected outside the house.
-Making sure that your downspouts are at least five feet from the home is one way to make sure that rainwater runs away from your foundation, reducing the volume of moisture that can collect inside.
+Ensuring that your downspouts are at least five feet from home is one way to make sure that rainwater runs away from your foundation, reducing the volume of moisture that can collect inside.

 6 Inspect Driveways

-Yes, also driveways can become outside water traps that keep your efforts to dry out your basement from being successful.
+Yes, also, driveways can become outside water traps that keep your efforts to dry out your basement from being successful.
 You can use a cold patch to take care of cuts, holes, or other problems.
 That will help keep water flowing away from your home.

 7 Air Out Wet Objects

 Don’t leave wet items in your basement.
-Your dehumidifier will work better if there will be fewer objects in a basement.
+Your dehumidifier will work better if there will be fewer objects in the basement.
 Also, there are fewer possibilities that mold and mildew could grow.
 The best way to air out wet belongings is above-ground, where ventilation is easier.
 If outdoors isn’t an option, consider using a garage or a main-floor bathroom with a ventilation fan, for example, Quiet Zone or Panasonic.